 If a third party sued the operating company, the assets of the business would generally be protected because they are owned by the holding company.
 There are exceptions to this, however, so it is important to discuss this with a legal professional.
 Some other advantages can include tax and investment benefits which should be discussed with your accountant or financial advisor.

-The main disadvantages of this structure are that it is expensive to set up and manage, as you need to have clearly separated accounts and records.
-You will also need legal agreements in place between the companies for the licensing of any intellectual property or loan arrangements.
+The main disadvantages of this structure are that it is expensive to set up and manage.
+This is because you need to have clearly separated accounts and records for each company.
+You will also need legal agreements in place between the companies for the licensing of any intellectual property.

 As mentioned in the above section, in a franchise relationship, generally the franchisor is the owner of the valuable assets of the business; so operating a franchise through a two-tiered structure may be unnecessary in these circumstances.